FederatedAI/FATE/federatedml/tree/README.rst

    Figure 3: A Single Decision Tree

 To use the learned model to classify a new instance, firstly the active party judge if current tree node belongs to it or not.
-IF the current tree belongs to active party, then it can use its (feature, split_bin_val) lookup table to decide going to left child node of right,otherwise, the active party sends the node id to designated passive party, the passive party looks at its lookup table and sends back to active party which branch should the current node goes to.
+If the current tree belongs to active party, then it can use its (feature, split_bin_val) lookup table to decide going to left child node of right,otherwise, the active party sends the node id to designated passive party, the passive party looks at its lookup table and sends back to active party which branch should the current node goes to.
 This process stops until the current node is a leave.
 The following figure shows the federated inference process.

 .. figure:: images/federated_inference.png
    :align: center